edumserrano/nuget-push/README.md

 This action was created to avoid this from happening.
 This action pushes the NuGet package and only if it succeeds attempts to do a following push of the corresponding symbols package.

+:warning: The main reason for using this action has now been fixed in the nuget tool.
+See the GitHub issues linked above. **Even so, this action still has value:**

+- It provides better feedback on the result of pushing NuGet packages, specially when you push multiple packages.
+- It allows you to control if the NuGet push operation should result in a failure if the package already exists or not.
+See the `fail-if-exists` [action input parameter](#action-inputs).

 ## Usage when pushing a single package and corresponding symbols

 If you only want to push a single NuGet package and corresponding symbols you can do as shown in the example below.
 You must at least specify the `nuget-package` input parameter, if you don't have a symbols package you don't need to use the `symbols-package` input parameter.